WatchDogStudios/ApertureUI-Docs/apuidocs/docs/style_guide.md

 ### Drop-down selection boxes

-Drop-down boxes can be instanced through the RML tag `<select>`{:.tag}, with individual options specified within the selection element with `<option>`{:.tag} tags.
+Drop-down boxes can be instanced through the RML tag `<select>`, with individual options specified within the selection element with `<option>` tags.

 #### Generated elements

 The select element generates three hidden elements:

-* `selectvalue`{:.tag}: The container element for the selected option.
+* `selectvalue`: The container element for the selected option.
-* `selectarrow`{:.tag}: The button rendered to the right of the value element.
+* `selectarrow`: The button rendered to the right of the value element.
-* `selectbox`{:.tag}: The box containing the options.
+* `selectbox`: The box containing the options.
 The visibility of this element is toggled when the arrow or value elements are clicked on, or when an option is selected.

-The pseudo-class `:checked`{:.cls} is set on the select element while the selection box is visible.
-Additionally, the selected option inside its drop-down list also has the `:checked`{:.cls} pseudo-class set.
+The pseudo-class `:checked` is set on the select element while the selection box is visible.
+Additionally, the selected option inside its drop-down list also has the `:checked` pseudo-class set.

 ![style_guide_2.gif](style_guide_2.gif)

-#### Example RCSS
+#### Example CSS

-The following are the select element's RCSS rules and properties from the _Rocket Invaders from Mars_ style sheet:
+The following are the select element's CSS rules and properties from the _Rocket Invaders from Mars_ style sheet:

 ```css
 @spritesheet theme